conda-forge/conda-forge.github.io/sphinx/src/maintainer/knowledge_base.rst

 The new Apple M1 processor is the first Apple Silicon supported by conda-forge `osx-arm64 <https://github.com/conda-forge/conda-forge.github.io/issues/1126>`__ builds.
-For new builds to be available, via cross-compilation, a migration is required for the package and its dependencies.
+For new builds to be available, via `cross-compilation <cross-compilation>`_, a migration is required for the package and its dependencies.
 These builds are experimental as many of them are untested.

 To request a migration for a particular package and all its dependencies: